CavernCrawlers/CavernCrawlers.github.io/RulesSynopsis.md

 - **Thunder** – Sonic damage that both shocks the senses and rattles the bones.

 ## Time
 Time is broken up into three broad categories: **Combat Time**, **Exploration Time** and **Narrative Time**.

-Combat Time is measured in **Turns** (one creature’s chance to move and act), **Rounds** (the combined Turns of all participants; approximately 6 seconds) and **Minutes** (1 minute / 10 Rounds).  **Exploration Time** is measured in **Segments** (approximately 10 minutes), **Hours** and **Watches** (4 Hours).
-Narrative Time is not strictly tracked and, instead, the GM determines how much time has passed once the narration is concluded.
+**Combat Time** is measured in **Combat Turns** (one creature’s chance to move and act), **Rounds** (the combined Turns of all participants; approximately 6 seconds) and **Minutes** (1 minute = 10 Rounds).

+**Exploration Time** is measured in **Exploration Turns** (approximately 10 minutes), **Hours** and **Watches** (4 Hours).

+**Narrative Time** is not strictly tracked and, instead, the GM determines how much time has passed once the narration is concluded.

 *For example, a group traveling a well-known safe road from one town to the next may take a full day’s travel.
 The GM should declare this as narrative time and simply inform the group that 1 day of travel has passed.
 On the other hand, if the group is traveling through a dangerous wilderness where they may be ambushed by monsters or other enemies, it’s recommended that this be treated as Exploration Time tracked in either Hours or Watches as the GM deems appropriate.
-Similarly, if the group is exploring a dungeon, 10 minute Segments would be called for.*
+Similarly, if the group is exploring a dungeon, 10 minute Exploration Turns would be called for.*

 ## Rounding
 Unless stated otherwise, the common convention is to round decimal values of 0.5 or greater up to the nearest whole number.
 Values less than 0.5 are rounded down to the nearest whole number.